 The landtype is dominated by soils with low to medium clay content in the A horizon.
-Only 10.8% of soils associated with this landtype has a high clay content (above 40%) in the A horizon (typically associated with proximity to water bodies and / or a shallow water table) at the site.
+Only 10.8% of soils associated with this landtype has a high clay content (above 40%) in the A horizon (typically associated with proximity to water bodies and / or a shallow water table).